Scodellz/ProgettoArchitetture-1819/README.md

 tests during the development of the program.

-When the program is finished, only the file with a 4 character long key will be attached to it
+When the program is finished, only the file with a 4 character long key will be attached to it. and the name will be update to "chiave.txt"

 ___